Home Page

 Dutch customs

-If there is a social matter that will not allow a concrete solution, the Dutch will "gedoog" it; they will allow a flexibility in enforcement — not by ignoring the behavior, but by accommodating it.
+Gedoogbeleid is toleration by policy.
+If there is a social matter that will not allow a concrete solution, the Dutch will "gedoog" it.
+They will allow a flexibility in enforcement.

 A behavior that has been gedoogd is not legal, exactly — but it's not illegal either, and eradication is not an official goal.

-* Prostitution is legal in the Netherlands — regulated and often unionized.
-"Streetwalking," or prostitution outside of a red-light district, is illegal.
-However, on the perimeter of some large metropolises is often a site called a "tippelzone" where such illegal activities are themselves tolerated.
+* Prostitution is legal in the Netherlands; regulated and often unionized.
+Streetwalking is illegal.
+However, on the perimeter of a few large cities is a site called the tippelzone where some illegal activities are tolerated.